tnakatani/cs6601_assignment_2/README.md

-**The assignment is not yet released for the Fall 2020 and might be subject to change.**

 # Assignment 1 - Forcefield Isolation

 This assignment will cover some of the concepts discussed in the Adversarial Search lectures.
 You will be implementing game playing agents for a variant of the game Isolation.